albertopatino/oracle_database_control_repo/README.md

 In step 5, you created a very standard database.
 But the Puppet modules for Oracle allow you to add all sorts of additional settings.
 Let's assume for this example that you need to have a database landing zone for an application called: `MYAPP`.

-In the control rep create a node specific yaml file `data/nodes/yournode.yourdomain.yaml` (change this into the nodename you are testing the Oracle installation on) and add this code:
+Create a node specific yaml file in your control repository's Hiera data layer called `data/nodes/yournode.yourdomain.yaml` (change this into the nodename you are testing the Oracle installation on) and add this code:

 ```yaml
 ---